coinmetrics/api-client-r/README.md

 # Coin Metrics R API Client

 This is an official R API Client for the Coin Metetrics API v4.
+Please note this is an initial implementation and is considered a beta product, it is not fully tested and intended be used for data analysis primarily.
+The [Coin Metrics Python API Client](https://github.com/coinmetrics/api-client-python) is tested and implemented more thoroughly and is better suited for production workflows.

 ## Installation